Platform Technology Program guidelines

 Ineligible project costs

-Ineligible costs include all costs not directly related to the project, including:
+Ineligible costs include all costs not directly related to the project, including the following:

 - general operating costs incurred by the recipient and collaborative partners including administrative, general business, training, operational and production costs